astorise/homelab/README.md

 Command line interface to bootstrap and manage a local Kubernetes lab using Windows Subsystem for Linux (WSL).
 It installs a minimal Alpine distribution, a k3s cluster and common services such as Helm, MinIO, GitLab and Prometheus.
+The Docker image archive used for the WSL distro is generated during the GitHub Action build and embedded in the binary, allowing installation to run completely offline.

 The repository also provides a `Dockerfile` for running the compiled `env-dev` binary.
 The runtime image is based on **Alpine Linux 3.20** and installs the k3s binary using the official installation script (`curl -sfL https://get.k3s.io | sh -`).

+When compiling the project, set the `WSL_IMAGE_ARCHIVE` environment variable to the Docker image tarball produced by the CI workflow so the archive can be embedded into the binary.

 ## Requirements